dueiras/dueiras.github.io/_pages/cv.md

 *Jul.
 2023 - Present*

 - Development of the Autonomous Surface Vehicle for the Brazilian Navy
-- Developed and tested Control Laws including PID and NLMPC
+- Developed and tested Control Laws including PID and NMPC
 - Implemented System Identification and Modeling techniques to improve simulation and control
 - Conducted navigation and control script testing on simulation and real speed boats
 - Implemented and tuned real-time object detection and tracking using OpenCV and YOLO to enhance obstacle avoidance